 So, take heart, and plan your agile introductions in close collaboration with all the stakeholders that will be impacted.
 Listen, pay attention to the skeptics, avoid the common pitfalls, and have faith that the good changes will prevail.

-Related Webinar: Implementing Agile: Part Two of a Two Part Series
+Listen to my related webinar: Implementing Agile: Part Two of a Two Part Series .

 Here is another perspective on agile resistance.